A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Weyl transformation, Wigner function and the Krylov basis

 As pointed out first by Moyal \cite{moyal1949quantum}, an orthonormal complete basis in the Hilbert space, under Weyl transform, maps to a set complete orthonormal functions in the phase space, so that with respect to this basis, any well-behaved phase space distribution function can be expanded (for the purposes of this paper, these functions are $L^2(\mb{R}^2)$).
 We now consider the Krylov basis, $\ket{K_n}$, generated by the Hamiltonian of the quantum system under consideration, acting on a given initial state $\ket{\psi_0}$, and find the complete orthonormal set of functions, and subsequently study various properties of them.
+The action of the Hamiltonian on the $n$th Krylov basis element is given by